-(i) Delphix disk storage capabilities are based on the backend storage provided.
+Delphix disk storage capabilities are based on the backend storage provided.
 Performance, redundancy, and stability characteristics are determined by the hypervisor or Cloud provisioned storage.

-4.3.10.2 Pre-requisites
+4.3.9.2 Pre-requisites

 - 1. The KVM provider must explicitly state that the Ubuntu 20.04 kernel is supported by their variation of KVM. - a.
 Most, if not all, KVM hypervisor providers should have public facing documentation that includes support matrices for guest OS compatibility.
-If the KVM hypervisor provider does not explicitly state support for Ubuntu kernel version 20.04, Delphix cannot support the KVM provider. - As an example, RedHat Linux (a KVM hypervisor provider), provides a publicly accessible guest operating system support matrix.
-As of March 2024, this matrix does not include support for any Ubuntu guest OS, and therefore Delphix would also not support deployment on RedHat Linux KVM. - ii.
-Oracle Linux (a different KVM hypervisor provider) also provides a publicly accessible guest operating system support matrix, which declares support for Ubuntu 20.04.
-In this case, since the hypervisor provider declares support for the Delphix Ubuntu kernel, Delphix will support deployment on Oracle Linux KVM. - 2.
-A check of the Delphix appliance on the variation/version of KVM. - a.
-It is required that a Delphix representative works with the organization to check the Delphix appliance (and/or use case) on the specified KVM variation/version.
-This check will ensure that the software is compatible.
+If the KVM hypervisor provider does not explicitly state support for Ubuntu kernel version 20.04, Delphix cannot support the KVM provider. - i.
+As an example, RedHat Linux (a KVM hypervisor provider), provides a publicly accessible guest operating system support matrix107.
+As of March 2024, this matrix does not include support for any Ubuntu guest OS, and therefore Delphix would also not support deployment on RedHat Linux KVM.